 It seems like common sense that the roommate who occupies more space should pay more in rent.
 But it’s not always that cut and dry because figuring out exactly how much more the room is worth can be a pain point for roommates.

 Play the numbers game until both parties reach an agreement.
 If the total monthly rent is $2,000, the roommate with the bigger room may be okay with forking over $1,100 each month, leaving the remaining $900 for the roommate with the smaller space.
-You can also do the same in terms of percentages by splitting 60/40 or whatever you two decide is fair and affordable.
+You can also do the same in terms of percentages by splitting 60/40 or whatever you two decide is fair and affordable for your unique situation.

 There are cases in which, even when one roommate has a larger room, the cost of rent is still split right down the middle.
-This is common if one roommate did most of the legwork as far as securing the apartment, paying the deposit, planning move in details and/or setting up utilities.
+This is common if one roommate did most of the legwork as far as securing the apartment, paying the deposit, planning move in details, setting up utilities, or will take more responsibility for future chores.

 Let random chance make the final decision by flipping a coin, drawing straws or wagering a friendly bet.